benjiaminlam/Electro_unihack/README.md

 Her pet Doggie is a useful friend which can see the lost parts of the spacecraft and help A to pick the up.

-Don't run out A's power and prtect them from the attack from electron eaters.
+Don't run out A's power and protect them from the electron eaters' attacking.
 Help them to find all the lost parts and back to spacecarft.
 #####################################
 Control: